Double Marbled Ornament Cookies

 - Tear off portions of each dough and press together, kneading lightly to combine.
 Take care not to mix them – think of Play-Doh – you don’t want to create a new color, just swirl them.

-- Press dough gently together one time and re-roll.
+- Take remaining dough and press gently together one time and re-roll.
 To keep colors from getting muddled, re-roll only one time.
 Repeat with remaining dough, breaking off portions as you go.

 - Once cookies are baked and cooled, it’s time for icing.
 Make royal icing and tint in ivory and red, or any colors you choose.
 A little goes a long way with gel paste food coloring.